abinit/abinit/doc/guide/abinit.md

 where standard out and standard error are piped to the log file called "log" (piping the standard error, thanks to the '&' sign placed after '>' is **really important** for the analysis of eventual failures, when not due to ABINIT, but to other sources, like disk full problem...).
+It is also possible to dissociate the standard error file from the standard output file with the command

+    abinit abi_in > log 2> err &

+or even more explicitly

+    abinit run.in > run.log 2> run.err &

-The user can specify any names he/she wishes for any of these files.
-Variations of the above commands could be needed, depending on the flavor of UNIX that is used on the platform that is considered for running the code.
+Actually, the user can specify any names he/she wishes for any of these files.
+Variations of the above commands could be needed, depending on the flavor of Unix that is used on the platform that is considered for running the code.
+If you do not underderstand the syntax above, which is standard Unix, please get familiarized with Unix before continuing.

 <a id="2"></a>
 ## 2 The underlying theoretical framework and algorithms